 For each application pool that you create, IIS will create a new worker process (w3wp.exe) to host that application pool.
 Each instance of a worker process consumes a lot of memory resources, so more application pools means more memory consumption.
 However, more app pool yields greater isolation.
 If multiple web applications are sharing a single application pool, all of those web application are running inside the same worker process.
 This means that recycling the worker process will affect all of the sites hosted in those web applications.
 Furthermore, if one of those sites is running custom code that crashes and or leaks memory, all other web applications using that application pool will also be affected.

-So when should I use existing application pool versus using an existing one?
+So when should I use a new application pool versus using an existing one?
 You would use an new app pool in the following situations:

 You would use a shared app pool in the following situation: